AlexS28/OptiState/README.md

 # OptiState
-State estimator for legged robots using optical flow and learning.
+State Estimation of Legged Robots using Gated Networks with Transformer-based Vision and Kalman Filtering